 [4K] V, JIMIN, RIIZE, PURPLE KISS, CRAVITY, BOYNEXTDOOR, KEY, Rocket Punch, H1-KEY, HUR YOUNGJI | On the way to music bank 230915

 Welcome to “Sounds of Korea” on KBS WORLD Radio.
 This traditional music program invites you to deepen your understanding about Korean traditional music by taking a closer look at various music-related topics every week.
-Today, we’ll talk about folksongs inspired by the people and life of Jeju Island.
+Today, we’ll talk about Buddhist ritual music and hymns.
 I’m your host ________.
 Please stay tuned, I’ll be back shortly.

 In year 804 during the Unified Silla period, Buddhist monk Jingam진감 went to China to study Buddhism.
 He returned home in 830, importing beompae범패, songs sung by Buddhist monks during Buddhist ceremonies.
 Beompae songs were also popular in Silla society, but people seemed to like new songs more.
 People flocked to the temple where Monk Jingam lived to learn the new imported beompae songs.
 More amazingly, the beompae songs performed back in those days survived more than a thousand years to be sung by Buddhist monks at important ceremonies today.
 The melodies, of course, changed a bit over the millennia, but still retained their exotic vibes.
 The first song presented today will be “Jitsori Georyeongsan짓소리 거령산.”
 One of the characteristics of beompae is the long sounds with a wide fluctuation in the pitch, and jitsori pieces are characterized by long and grand melodies.
 Here is “Jitsori Georyeongsan” sung by Buddhist monk Songam송암.